mymias/oro-platform-vagrant/Vagrantfile.README.md

 During installation process might be the pauses.
 It's ok because not all installation steps have detailed command-line output.
 Please, just wait for several minutes.

-After installation finished, you can access application frontend by URL http://localhost:8000/ in your browser with admin credentials:

-* login: admin
-* password: adminpass

-_You can change application host, admin login, and password by modifying installation settings in [Vagrantfile][5] before run `vagrant up` command.
-Please, see "Customize installation process -> [Oro application settings](#oro-application-settings)" section below for details._

 At the first time visit to the site, server response may be slow because of lack of application cache.
 So, please, be patient.
 If the page doesn't respond after 5 min timeout - try to reload it.